shredthaGNAR/list-of-my-starred-repos/README.md

 * [finxter/AI-Engineering-Learning-Resources](https://github.com/finxter/AI-Engineering-Learning-Resources): None
 * [frolvanya/ai-humanizer](https://github.com/frolvanya/ai-humanizer): AI Humanizer
 * [c1gee/AI-Humanizer-Clipboard-Raycast](https://github.com/c1gee/AI-Humanizer-Clipboard-Raycast): AI Humanizer Clipboard for Raycast
+* [EvanZhouDev/ai-model-index](https://github.com/EvanZhouDev/ai-model-index): Find the best models for any task.
+For free.
 * [Tolga1452/ai-prompts](https://github.com/Tolga1452/ai-prompts): A collection of original system prompts and tool data used for AI chatbots.
 Explore how companies such as ChatGPT prompt their AIs!
 * [houssinehn11/ai-proxy](https://github.com/houssinehn11/ai-proxy): 🚀 Streamline access to major AI models like ChatGPT and Claude with a unified API, enhancing reliability and reducing costs for developers in China.
 * [cpbotha/ai-screenshot-namer](https://github.com/cpbotha/ai-screenshot-namer): Rename your screenshots with ollama LLaVA, GPT-4o and macOS OCR